server-os/server-image/src/node-qlocker/README.md

 <!--
     Copyright 2019 Joyent, Inc.
+    Copyright 2023 ServerOS.
 -->

 # node-qlocker: Ordered file locks

-This repository is part of the Joyent Triton project.
+This repository is part of the ServerOS project.
 See the [contribution guidelines](https://github.com/joyent/triton/blob/master/CONTRIBUTING.md).
 Github pull requests are welcome.